Scan Talk # 3 – Not all glass negatives are equal

 Rationale

-Caption, logo, or design elements visiblenovery likelyCaptions, logos or design elements were applied during editing (step 3), so the glass negative is probably a derivative
+Caption, logo, or design elements visiblenovery likelyCaptions, logos or design elements were applied during editing (step 3)

-Visible edits, e.g. edges of buildings or objects have been manually improved or alterednopossiblyIt was common practice to manually improve low contrast during editing (step 3), so the glass negative probably a derivative
+Visible edits, e.g. edges of buildings or objects have been manually improved or alterednopossiblyIt was common practice to manually improve low contrast images during editing (step 3)

 Edges of the negative show significant damagespossiblyrarelyOriginal glass negatives are older and more fragile and thus more prone to damages

-Black border surrounding the image content shows shape of film mountpossiblynoA black border showing the shape of a film mount was usually removed during editing so this can be an indicator for an original negative plate (step 1)
+Black border surrounding the image content shows shape of film mountpossiblynoThe black frame in the shape of a film mount was usually removed during editing so the resulting master (step 4) would not show it

 While I’d recommend working with original glass negative plates for utmost quality, working with derivatives has advantages as well.
 Usually some visible issues have been removed during editing, so the glass negative may look better than the original.
-What’s more, a caption is usually pretty accurate and helps you to find the exact location today if you want to write about it or want to do a side-by-side comparison.
+What’s more, the captions were usually pretty accurate and can help you to find the exact location today if you want to write about it or do a side-by-side comparison.

 In any event, it is fun to work with glass negatives, so go get one.
 Prices are between 5 and 20 Euro per glass negative.
 In rare cases you may find lots for less than 5 Euro per image, but these are typically original family photos (of people you don’t know) or derivatives of regions you’re not interested in.
 But they should be sufficient for getting a first impression and gathering experience.